deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 This allows me to see all of the columns, reorder and hide columns I don't care about, as well as sort and filter the results.

 Now that we have the `Text` column, we can see that the top offender is a call to `Add-Type -Language CSharp`.
-Since `tiPS` is my module, I know that line is being used to import some inline C# code.
+Since `tiPS` is my module, I know that line is being used to compile and import some inline C# code.
 The 3rd row shows the same operation for importing a different C# file.
-There's not much I can do to optimize that outside of considering a different strategy for importing C# code or not using C# at all, which may be something to consider.
+Since it is a single line of code calling a library that I do not own, there's not much I can do to optimize it outside of considering a different strategy for importing C# code or not using C# at all, which may be something to consider.

 Moving on, the 2nd row shows a call to `Set-PoshPrompt` taking 624 milliseconds.
 I use this third party module to customize my prompt with oh-my-posh.